 FORT ROSS is spread out for a few miles along Highway 1 next to Sonoma County’s rugged western coastline.
 There is no center of “town” but historically the area was founded by the Russians with the development of Fort Ross (1812 to 1841).
 The grounds and the restored fort are part of the Fort Ross State Historic Park (admission is charged at the main entrance kiosk).
 A visit here is a glimpse into a very unique part of California’s heritage and the more you dig into it’s history the more you will learn.

 The fort was built by the Russian-American Company (a hunting and trading company) to establish a settlement in this part of North America for a number of reasons – namely to introduce agriculture to the region to provide food to the company’s Alaskan settlements and to hunt the sea otter and fur seals (the sea otters were ultimately almost completely eliminated from the coastal areas).
+The first grapes planted in Northern California were Peruvian varietals planted on site in 1817.
 The fort was settled by both Russians and native Alaskans from Kodiak and the Aleutian Islands (the Alaskan natives were brought to provide the labor force needed for such an ambitious construction project).